Cincinnati Mayor Aftab Pureval to face Cory Bowman, JD Vance’s half brother, this fall

 Pureval, 42, is viewed as a Democratic up-and-comer.
 A former special assistant U.S. attorney, congressional candidate and Hamilton County clerk of courts.
 He won the 2021 mayor’s race with nearly 66% of the vote to lead Ohio’s third-largest city.

-Bowman, 36, founded an evangelical church on the city’s West End and owns a coffee shop.
+Bowman, 36, co-founded an evangelical church on the city’s West End and owns a coffee shop.
 He has never held public office but says his half brother’s inauguration inspired him to enter politics.

 Vance didn't take an active role in the campaign, but he posted a message of support for Bowman on Tuesday.